 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-This guest post is by an anonymous reader.
-For better or worse, for richer or poorer, in sickness or in health.
-We have lived all of these in our almost 19 years of marriage.
-We’ve loved each other from the time we met in . . .
+Today’s guest post is by Elizabeth.
+When I was little, I longed for a ʺnormalʺ childhood.
+You know the kind = with 2 parents who sometimes fought, but you knew that they loved each other.
+The kind of life with siblings and . . .

 - Newer Posts